UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-AST.md

 Unary operators are all user defined, so the AST simply represents them as a Function Definition.
 No additional node types are needed for unary operators in the AST.

-### BinaryOperatorExpression
+### Binary Operators
 BinaryOperatorExpression covers the built-in operators [!code-csharp[BinaryOperatorExpression](../../../Samples/Kaleidoscope/Kaleidoscope.Parser/AST/BinaryOperatorExpression.cs)]

 The properties are fairly self explanatory, including the kind of operator and the left and right sides of the operator.
+The normal code generator pattern for the binary operators is:

+1. Generate code for the left side expression to a new value
+2. Generate code for the right side expression to a new value
+3. Apply the operator to the generated left and right values
+4. Return the result

+#### Assignment
+Assignment is a special kind of binary operator to represent "store" semantics for a variable. (e.g. mutable variables).
+Code generation for the assignment must handle the left side operand with a slightly different pattern.
+In particular, the left hand side is not an evaluated expression.
+Instead, it is the variable to assign the right had value to.
+Thus, there isn't anything to evaluate for the left hand side as it is always a Variable Reference for the variable to assign the value to.

-### FunctionCallExpression
+### Function Call Expression
 Calls to functions (extern, user defined operators, or user defined functions) are represented in the AST as a FunctionCallExpression.
 The FunctionCallExpression contains the declaration of the function to call along with expressions for all of the arguments to the function.

 [!code-csharp[FunctionCallExpression](../../../Samples/Kaleidoscope/Kaleidoscope.Parser/AST/FunctionCallExpression.cs)]

-### VariableReferenceExpression
+### Variable Reference Expression
-A variable reference is used in the tree to represent "load" semantics for a variable.
+A variable reference is used to refer to a variable.
+In most cases this represents implicit "load" semantics for a variable.
+However, when used as the left hand side of an assignment operator, it has "store" semantics.
 [!code-csharp[VariableReferenceExpression](../../../Samples/Kaleidoscope/Kaleidoscope.Parser/AST/VariableReferenceExpression.cs)]

-### ConditionalExpression
+### Conditional Expression
 In Kaleidoscope conditional expressions follow the familiar if/then/else form, even though they are really more like the ternary operator expression `( x ? y : z )` in C and related languages.

 [!code-csharp[ConditionalExpression](../../../Samples/Kaleidoscope/Kaleidoscope.Parser/AST/ConditionalExpression.cs)]

-### ForInExpression
+### For-In Expression
 The for in expression is used to implement loops in Kaleidoscope.

 [!code-csharp[ForInExpression](../../../Samples/Kaleidoscope/Kaleidoscope.Parser/AST/ForInExpression.cs)]

-### VarInExpression
+### Var-In Expression
+Var-In Expression is used to provide, potentially nested, local scopes for variables

 [!code-csharp[VarInExpression](../../../Samples/Kaleidoscope/Kaleidoscope.Parser/AST/VarInExpression.cs)]

 ### Misc AST Interfaces
 IVariableDeclaration is implemented by local variable declarations and parameter declarations.
 The interface abstracts the differences between the two types of variable declarations.
+(Parameters have an index but locals don't)
 [!code-csharp[IVariableDeclaration](../../../Samples/Kaleidoscope/Kaleidoscope.Parser/AST/IVariableDeclaration.cs)]

 ## Other AST Nodes